San Francisco Doubles Fee Hike on Hotels

 Emergency assessment will fund SF Travel's effort to stem exodus of conventions from city.

-As green shoots begin to emerge in San Francisco’s battered hotel sector, the board of the Tourism Improvement District (TID) disclosed that it has doubled an increase of the TID’s assessment on nightly hotel rates in a bid to boost tourism and stem the exodus of conventions from the city.
+As green shoots begin to emerge in San Francisco’s battered hotel sector, the board of the Tourism Improvement District (TID) has announced a doubled increase of its assessment on nightly hotel rates in a bid to boost tourism and stem the exodus of conventions from the city.

 The board, including prominent hoteliers and city officials, approved what was characterized as an “emergency” fee hike—the second increase of the TID fee to take effect this year—after concluding that “San Francisco is not a competitive destination at this moment in time,” the San Francisco Business Times reported.